cerner/terra-toolkit/packages/terra-aggregate-translations/UpgradeGuide.md

 ## Changes from version 2 to version 3

-terra-aggregate-translations has drop the support of react-intl versions below 5. projects consuming terra-aggregate-translations version 3 should use React Intl version >= 5.
+terra-aggregate-translations has drop the support of react-intl versions below 5.
+Projects consuming terra-aggregate-translations version 3 should use react-intl version >= 5.
-React-intl V5 no longer exports the `intlShape` consuming project should replace the `intlShape` with `PropTypes.shape({ formatMessage: PropTypes.func })`.
+React-intl V5 no longer exports the `intlShape`.
+Consuming project should replace the `intlShape` with `PropTypes.shape({ formatMessage: PropTypes.func })`.
 See [doc](https://formatjs.io/docs/intl#the-intl-object) for most complete and up to date intl shape.
 Follow the upgrade guide of react-intl v5 to know more about the breaking changes : https://formatjs.io/docs/react-intl/upgrade-guide-5x

 ## Changes from version 1 to version 2